DBT Therapist Chicago, IL

 -Becky in Lincoln Park, Chicago

 DBT has been found to be effective in reducing symptoms of BPD, depression, anxiety, and substance use disorders.
 It is particularly effective in reducing self-harm and suicidal behavior in individuals with BPD.
 DBT has also been shown to improve overall functioning and quality of life for individuals with these conditions.
+Many professionals in high stress jobs lean into DBT tools for coping strategies.

 [See our Chicago depression therapy page for more information].